YunhoJeonKor/Blockhouse_QS-intern/README.md

 # Smart Order Router Backtest

 This project implements a Smart Order Router (SOR) that optimally splits a large order across venues using Level-1 quote data.
+In this case, we had single venue.
 It compares the SOR's performance against baseline strategies: Best-Ask, TWAP, and VWAP.
 For VWAP, the data was divided into 1-minute buckets, and weights were assigned based on observed ask sizes.

 ## Approach